DIY Plumbing: A Comprehensive Guide to Addressing Home Plumbing Problems

 What are the most common plumbing problems?

-You’ll need some important tools, such as a plunger, adjustable wrench pipe wrench, Teflon tape, and an screwdriver.
+You’ll need some indispensable tools like an adjustable wrench, a plunger pipe wrench Teflon tape, and an screwdriver.

 Is DIY plumbing safe?